apanchenko/lua-cor/README.md

 - typ - type checking
 - vec - 2D vector
 - wrp - instrument any function with argument type checkers and logs (and performance meter in future)

+* Not developing this project anymore.
+Switched to other wonderful techs.